 “When I started working at Girl Scouts, I received weekly emails from Bob making sure that I was aware of this or that, chiding me when council didn’t get something right, praising us when we did, but always with one goal in mind: serving the girls in better and better ways,” Garcia-Babb recalls.
 “Although all our volunteers are a special breed of human being, here was a man who clearly stood out.
 Bob is what is good about Girl Scouts.”

-As it turns out, the Girl Scouts of Central Texas are just one of the many communities Bob’s long life of service has touched.
-After spending 26 years in the United States Navy in service to our country, Bob taught high school science for the next 19 years and earned a reputation for being tough, being fair, and always keeping his door open to students seeking extra guidance.
+As it turns out, the Girl Scouts of Central Texas are just one of the many communities Bob has touched.
+After spending 26 years in the United States Navy, Bob taught high school science for the next 19 years.
+He earned a reputation for being tough, being fair, and always keeping his door open to students seeking extra guidance.
 To this day, he hosts a tutoring website to help students with their homework.
 Along with his wife, Bob raised 13 biological, adopted and fostered children.

 “Mr. Pursley’s service beyond self is a model for others in our community,” touts Dripping Springs Mayor Todd Purcell.
 “His dedication to Girl Scouting has developed a community network of adult volunteers that serve youth that reaches hundreds of girls in our community regardless of economic status and removes barriers to girl leadership experiences.”

-Bob also serves on numerous Girl Scout committees at the council level to ensure that the best interest of the girls is always protected.
+Furthermore, Bob also serves on numerous Girl Scout committees at the council level.
+He ensures that the best interest of the girls is always protected.
 “He is fierce in this,” Garcia-Babb adds.
 “Bob is never shy in speaking out and making sure that things are ‘done right’.
-His acts of caring and service speak volumes about his ethics and unselfish giving and stand as an example to all our girl scouts of what a great leader looks like.”
+His acts of caring and service speak volumes about his ethics and unselfish giving.
+He stands as an example to all our girl scouts of what a great leader looks like.”